louisleger/ada-final-project/README.md

 The notebook 'Milestone3.ipynb', containing the jupyter notebook of the data story, is contained into the 'src' folder.

+The 'data' folder contains the output csv files from the notebook, explained in detail below, and the CMU original dataset.

 ## Authors:
 - Nawar Allabban
 - Isaac Battles